lua4web/refser/README.md

 # refser - fast serialization of tables with references

-Allows to save primitive Lua types into strings and load them back.
+Allows to save tuples of primitive Lua types into strings and load them back.

 refser is similar to identity-preserving table serialization by Metalua([source](https://github.com/fab13n/metalua/blob/no-dll/src/lib/serialize.lua)), but it is much faster as it is written in C.